w001rid/Spring2022-CEG2410/Projects/Project3/README.md

    - Configuration changes to set:
      - the location of the public and private files of the certificate
      - serving content over HTTPS
-         - used this command to serve content over vim: `sudo vim /etc/apache2/sites-available/54.211.182.133.conf`\
+         - I used this command to serve content over vim: `sudo vim /etc/apache2/sites-available/54.211.182.133.conf`\
       then I made a config file that contains\
    `<VirtualHost *:443>
    ServerName 54.211.182.133